 Ebola virus disease (EVD) outbreak

 Guinean authorities have put in place a range of measures to reduce the risk of transmission of EVD, including health screenings at border crossings and airports.
-Travellers with fever or EVD-like symptoms are being subject to quarantine or being denied travel on flights and other commercial means of transport.
+Travellers with fever or EVD-like symptoms may be subject to quarantine or denied travel on flights and other commercial means of transport.
 Delays may occur at airports and land borders due to Ebola screening measures.

 Other local travel information

 You should be familiar with hotel evacuation procedures.
 Stay in contact with friends and family to keep them informed of your welfare and whereabouts.

 It is a legal requirement to carry original identity documents at all times and original vehicle documents, registration and car ownership papers when driving.
 Police or other law enforcement agencies can request to see identification at any time.

 Public transportation is limited.
 Road hazards include poor driving habits, the lack of road and traffic signs, poorly maintained vehicles and roads, pedestrians and stray livestock.
 You should avoid all travel between towns and cities after dark because of the risk of robbery and high incidence of motor vehicle accidents.
 For further advice on road safety, see our road travel page.
 Fuel shortages often occur.

 Army or other roadblocks may be encountered in Conakry and across the country at any time, and particularly at night.

 The Australian Government does not provide information on the safety of individual commercial airlines or flight paths.
 See instead the Aviation Safety Network website for information on aviation safety in Guinea.

 Please also refer to our general air travel page for information on aviation safety and security.